codeananda/geographic_data_analysis/README.md

 Analyse how the number and intensity of heatwaves is expected to change in the next 100 years.
 Compare and contrast the predictions made by each of the laboratories.

-# This Repo is a Work-in-Progress 🏗

-I finished this project in August 2020 and have been kept busy with other projects since then.
-Now, I am in the process of tidying everything up so it can be presented to the world in a nice manner.
-You are one of the lucky souls who gets to see the repo in its raw form.
-But this means that not everything is as clean or orderly as it should be.

-However, I hope it gives you an idea of how I approached this project and demonstrates my python data analysis skills.

-Below are a list of notebooks that I think demonstrate my abilities at data analysis and plotting.

 # Noteable Notebooks 📕

 * Check out [`4_heatwaves`](https://github.com/theadammurphy/geographic_data_analysis/tree/main/4_heatwaves) to see how I created 300+ pdfs of plots by each cell.